Resuming oncology in the era of Covid-19

 “All healthcare systems have been set back across the world, we just have to get them moving again,” says Karol, who wants to see systems expedite imaginative solutions to deal with this unprecedented challenge.
 We are already seeing this in many parts of the sector, for instance, in using digital technology for patient interfaces that do not require face-to-face interaction.

 Without similarly innovative solutions for oncology services, Karol warns that there could be an additional 60,000 cancer deaths over the next few years.
 “We need to harness everything we have across the country to stem this tide of upward stage migration of cancer.”
 This could include utilising spare resource from the private sector, which has already been largely brought in to boost capacity to deal with Covid-19.

 “Either way we need to get the water flowing from the top of the dam, otherwise the total deaths from Covid will pale in comparison compared to what we will see from cancer.
 We should be looking abroad to countries that have maintained service; we must emulate them.”

 It is important to stress that, while resuming oncology is a priority, the challenges posed by restarting cancer services are much like those posed by other conditions – notably cardiovascular disease, diabetes and mental health.
-It is clear that the challenges facing the NHS now go to the very core of what it can offer as a healthcare system.
+It is clear that, whatever route we can take out of this mess, the challenges facing the NHS now go to the very core of what it can offer as a healthcare system.